Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Is VOC-Free Paint Really Zero VOC?

 Keep in mind too that while these paints have the lower levels of organic compounds, the tint the paint store uses does not, so when you tint your paint colors at the store, you're increasing these levels.
-Additionally, satin, enamel, and semi-gloss paint contain higher levels than flat paint.
+Additionally, satin, enamel, and semi-gloss paint contain higher levels of VOC than flat paint.

 There are paints that are totally natural and virtually chemical-free, but these products are usually available only through special ordering online.
 Most major home improvement stores don't carry them.